matzke1/rose-installers/README.md

 * Installs the ROSE Meta Configuration (RMC/Spock) system that will manage the non-system dependencies.

-* Downloads the ROSE source code.
+* Downloads the latest development ROSE source code if there is no preexisting "rose" directory.

 * Chooses what ROSE dependencies will be used.
+The dependencies may vary slightly across different Linux distributions depending on their capabilities.

 * Downloads and installs the chosen dependencies using RMC/Spock.